Abd10399/basic-rest-api-for-springboot/README.md

 # basic-rest-api-for-springboot
-Contains a sample project demonstrating simple rest API configuration using Springboot's MVSC pattern
+Contains a sample project demonstrating simple rest API configurations using Springboot's MVSC pattern utilizing dependency injection for both an in place database and PostgreSQL